-Henrietta is currently shortlisted for the 2022 Family Law Young Barrister of the Year runner-up at the LexisNexis Family Law Awards 2022.
+Henrietta was the Family Law Young Barrister of the Year runner-up at the LexisNexis Family Law Awards 2022.

 Since joining chambers in 2020 upon the completion of her pupillage, Henrietta has been developing a broad practice and accepts instructions in all areas of private family law.
 She has appeared in the High Court in financial remedy cases and in international child abduction cases, both as sole counsel (e.g. UG v NN EWHC 8 (Fam)) and as a junior to other members of chambers (e.g. Horohoe v Horohoe EWFC 102).
 In addition to representing clients in court, Henrietta is frequently instructed to undertake advisory and drafting work.

 Henrietta has recently been appointed as the Secretary to the Financial Remedies Court Transparency Group, a sub-group of the Family Transparency Implementation Group established by the President of the Family Division, Sir Andrew McFarlane.
 She is particularly interested in issues relating to transparency, such as the anonymisation of reported judgments and press reporting restrictions.

 From April to July 2021, Henrietta was the Judicial Assistant to Mr Justice Mostyn in the Family Division of the High Court.
 During her secondment, Henrietta worked on a wide spectrum of cases covering all aspects of family law.
 In particular, she assisted with two important financial remedy cases: A v A (Arbitration: Guidance) EWHC 1889 (Fam), which set out procedural guidance on how to go about challenging an arbitral award, and E v L EWFC 60, which was concerned with the application of the equal sharing principle in a short, childless marriage.